 TABLE 5 - REQUIRED OFF-STREET LOADING BAYS

 Gross Floor Area in Thousands of Square Feet

-12-24 25-100 101-250 Each 250+
+Type of Use 12-24 25-100 101-250 Each 250+

-2 3 4 1
+Retail or Industrial 2 3 4 1

-l 1 1 3 1
+Business and Professional Offices, Hotels 1 1 3 1

-Gross Floor A Gross Floor Area in Thousan Gross Floor Area in Thousands of Square Fe

 Distribution Facilities, Warehousing 15 bays per 100,000 s.f. of gross floor area

-- b.
-Size of loading areas. - c.
+b.
+Size of loading areas.

+- c.
 Each loading bay shall be between 12 and 14 feet wide depending on conditions of ingress and egress. - d.
 Access to the bay shall include a minimum maneuvering area of 125 feet in length, or more where required. - e.
 The bay area shall be long enough to accommodate standing trucks so as to remove them from the flow of traffic. - f.
 Areas shall be provided for trucks to park when waiting for loading activities. - g.
-All loading bays and waiting areas shall be screened. - C. Pedestrian Access
+All loading bays and waiting areas shall be screened.

+C. Pedestrian Access

 The site plan must provide for a system of pedestrian ways within the development appropriate to the type and scale of development.
 This system must connect the major building entrances/exits with parking areas and with existing sidewalks, if they exist or are planned in the vicinity of the project.
-The pedestrian network may be located either in the street right-of-way or outside of the right-of-way in open space or recreation areas.
+The pedestrian network may be located either in the street right-of-way or outside of the right-ofway in open space or recreation areas.
 The system must be designed to link the project with residential, recreational, and commercial facilities, schools, bus stops, and existing sidewalks in the neighborhood or, when appropriate, to connect with amenities such as parks or open space on or adjacent to the site.